samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 70min Easy-Moderate, RPE 6 this week if you didn't race today.
+> Run 70min Easy-Moderate, RPE6 this week if you didn't race today.

 ## Week 5